micene09/scarlett/README.md

 **method (HttpMethod)**

-**body**, he optional body used, tipically when HttpMethod is `PUT` or `POST`.
+**body**, the optional body used, tipically when HttpMethod is `PUT` or `POST`.

+#### Built-in Cache System

+A [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) based cache, disabled by default and triggered by the `internalCache` flag.

+This will improve performance in scenarios where your logic require recurring requests with the same response.

+The `IRequestOptions.cacheKey` is the default used to store response objects, it can be provided during the `RestClient` initialization or updated via `RestClient.options` property (via `RestOptions.set` method).

+Keep in mind that using the standard `request` method (or the equivalent http shortcuts) you cannot override this key just on a local request.
+To achieve this, you can extend the base `RestClient` class and create a custom method to handle different keys than the default one.
+See [Advanced usage](#advanced-usage) to get an example.

+This internal cache system will never infer the native [Request.cache](https://developer.mozilla.org/en-US/docs/Web/API/Request/cache) property's behavior.

+Enabling it, if a cached response for a particular request exists, the library will avoid the fetch call to resolve the `Promise` immediately.

+All cache-related methods are `protected` and used internally on every request method if enabled.

+Here is the full list:

+**cacheKey(url: `URL`, method: `HttpMethod` | "*" = "*", customKey?: `string`)**

+Evaluate the unique cache-key for a particular request, having the provided `url`, (optional) `method`, combining this couple with the `cacheKey` option.

+Providing the third parameter `customKey`, the default `cacheKey` set on `RestClient` instance's options will be overridden.

+This method, is used internally to complete common cache's taks operations like set, get and clear, see the next methods to understand better.

+**cacheSet(response: `IResponse`, customKey?: `string`)**

+Store the response object provided to the internal `RestClient` instance's cache.

+**cacheGet<TResponse>(url: `URL`, method: `HttpMethod` | "*" = "*", customKey?: `string`)**

+Retrieve the response object, if exists, from the internal `RestClient` instance's cache.

+**cacheClearByKey(cacheKey: `string`)**

+Clears every cache entry in a `RestClient` instance context, matching withe provided `cacheKey`.

+**cacheClear()**

+Clears every cache entry in a `RestClient` instance context.

 ### RestOptions

-Every instance of RestClient will have a public property named **options**, this is just an instance of RestOptions class.
+Every instance of RestClient will have a public property named **options**, this is just an instance of `RestOptions` class.

 You can access and modify the global options of your rest client instance using his methods.